Keerat666/LeetCode-Solutions/README.md

 ## Major Announcement

 Hacktoberfest has excluded all repository contributions which were made to this repo because this repo contains a list of algorithms.
 Any repo which contains just a list or any kind of algorithms does not comply with their policies.
 I tried my best to convinve them about this repo not being one of them but they weren't convinced.
-I

 Really sorry to all the contributors who participated in this repo for the HacktoberFest.